 These are great reasons to visit Montjuic, but I think the main reason I like it so much is that it’s a tranquil spot that offers some fantastic views of the city in beautiful surroundings.

-Casa Milà, also known as La Pedrera, is one of the most famous examples of Gaudí’s architecture and one of the most famous landmarks in Barcelona.
+Casa Milà, aka La Pedrera, is one of the most famous examples of Gaudí’s architecture and one of the most famous landmarks in Barcelona.
 La Pedrera translates to The Stone Quarry which reflects the unconventional design of the building.

 The front of the building is unlike any I have ever seen before.
 It resembles a giant slab of rock that has been chiselled away to create the facade that is visible today.
 You could spend a good five minutes just staring at it, appreciating its beauty!